kfirbreger/Kfir-Breger-Blog/src/20120608-documantation.md

 For an image mark

 ####Creating  a list
 There are several lists which any blog needs to generate.
 Some of these lists will be used to create pages just for them.
-However since the documentation ws so lacking I was unable to find a way to do this the wy I wanted
+However since the documentation was so lacking I was unable to find a way to do this the way I wanted

 ###Giving up
 At was at this point after investing hours, that I gave up on hyde.
 It looks great, and I am sure that it can do what I want.
 However lack of documentation makes it really hard to work with.
 I decided this already took to much of my time and so went to look elsewhere.

 ##Blacksmith
 It was time to try something completely different.
 [Blacksmith](http://blog.nodejitsu.com/introducing-blacksmith) is a node.js based static engine create by [nodejitsu](http://nodejitsu.com).
-It all looked very promissing, until I saw that each post needs to have its own directory and that it has 1 file for the content and a json file for the header.
+It all looked very promising, until I saw that each post needs to have its own directory and that it has 1 file for the content and a json file for the header.
 For me that was just to much.

 ##Pelican
 I was close to give up and stick to wordpress when I can across [Pelican](http://pelican.readthedocs.org/en/latest/).
 Written in python, and with great documentation, it was just what I needed.
 The docs are, in fact, so good that I really don't need to write any guide or about how I finally made the change.
 I will tell you this tough, it took me all of 3 hours, including importing the content from wordpress.
 Pelican is elegant, easy to use, well documented and it renders the markdown files quite fast.
 All I was looking for.